 “It is the discipline to discard what does not fit — to cut out what might have already cost days or even years of effort — that distinguishes the truly exceptional artist and marks the ideal piece of work, be it a symphony, a novel, a painting, a company or, most important of all, a life.”

-One of the wisest, if not the wisest, ways to invest in yourself is to study happiness.
+One of the best investments — if not the best investment — you can make in yourself is setting aside the time to study happiness.

-It’s hard to make a bad decision when you’re optimizing for happiness.
+It’s hard to make a bad decision when you’re optimizing for happiness and well-being.
 But you can’t make those good decisions until you really know what makes you happy.

-A few books I’ve enjoyed lately are from ex-Google Engineer Chade-Meng Tan:
+A couple books I’ve enjoyed lately were written by a former Google engineer named Chade-Meng Tan: